redhat-microservices/quick_swarm_camel-test/README.md

 ## Testing

-To test the service and also the pod deployed, we have created an integration test using the [Arquillian Testing framework](http://arquillian.org/) and a Kubernetes Client
+To test the service and also the pod deployed, we have created an integration test using the [Arquillian Testing framework](http://arquillian.org/) and the [Kubernetes Client
-Api responsible to talk with the OpenShift platform in order to retrieve the pods, services, replication controllers and to perform some assertions.
+Api](https://github.com/fabric8io/fabric8/tree/master/components/fabric8-arquillian) responsible to talk with the OpenShift platform in order to retrieve the pods, services, replication controllers, ... and to perform some assertions.

 To check that a replication controller exists, you will design such JUnit Test